Belgrade Fortress – Kalemegdan

 Entrance to the Belgrade Fortress is free to everyone.

 To enter the Roman Well, Nebojsa Tower, Big Powder Magazine, Sahat Clock Tower, Military Bunker and the Medieval Torture Devices aka Casamates you will need to purchase a ticket.

 Website Beogradska Tvrdjava

-At the end of Knez Mihajlova pedestrian street you will enter Kalemegdan Park which is a connecting part of Belgrade Fortress.
-You first reach the Upper Town whose attractions include the Military Museum, Clock Tower, Damad Ali-Pasha’s Turbeh, Roman Well and Victor Monument.
-In the Lower Town, which slopes down towards the river, look out for the Big Gunpowder Magazine, Ružica and Sveta Petka Churches, Old Turkish Bath (Hamam) and Nebojša Tower.
+At the end of Knez Mihajlova pedestrian street, you will enter Kalemegdan Park, which is a connecting part of Belgrade Fortress.
+You first reach the Upper Town, whose attractions include the Military Museum, Clock Tower, Damad Ali-Pasha’s Turbeh, Roman Well, and the Victor Monument.
+In the Lower Town, which slopes down towards the river, look out for the Big Gunpowder Magazine, Ružica and Sveta Petka Churches, the Old Turkish Bath (Hamam), and Nebojša Tower.

 To apply for this job email your details to email@example.com

 Sorry, no posts matched your criteria.